akando42/next-map/public/content/posts/10-07/index.md

 ![Fiber Link between East Coast and Europe](https://storage.googleapis.com/spykman-world/eastcoat-europe-fiber-link.png)

 Linux Torvard, a Finnish programmer, created Linux Operating System.
-And many improved variants of LinuxOS like RedhatOS, UbuntuOS and AndroidOS dominates the server and mobile market through Billion Hours of FREE work done by the open source community of formal Soviet state programmers in Russia, Scandinavia and Eastern Europe.
+And many improved variants of LinuxOS like RedhatOS, UbuntuOS and AndroidOS dominates the server and mobile market through Billion Hours of FREE work done by the open source community of formal Soviet state programmers in Russia, Scandinavia, Eastern Europe and East Asia.
 Obviously the Soviet propaganda machine still work well in the software world and Scandinavian nations and Russia still have close tied under the table.
 So close that Putin kept his biological son in Finland and publicly only have daughters in Russia.

 ![Putin Son and Daughter](https://storage.googleapis.com/spykman-world/putin_son_and_daughter.png)